Hello, how are you coping with the new normal?

 I don’t know what is it with sitting down and folding clothes but organizing my wardrobe brings a sense of calmness for me.
 Feeling the texture of each piece, holding, and then mindfully folding them satisfies me in a relaxing way.
 Knowing that there is something here at my disposal that I can control, lessens the feeling of uncertainties.

 I am not the type to be positive all the time.
-In fact, I am extremely sensitive and easily gets all emotional but if there is one thing I am thankful for in this dark times of the 20th century, it is the opportunity to be with ourselves more and the chance to appreciate life and all the small things we usually take granted for.
-I’m not saying I’m thankful because there is a pandemic going on, but I am grateful for the realizations that this event is giving me, that no matter how uncertain life is, we can still choose to act and be humans.
+In fact, I am extremely sensitive and easily gets all emotional but if there is one thing I am thankful for in this dark time of the 20th century, it is the opportunity to be with ourselves more and the chance to appreciate life and all the small things we usually take granted for.
+I’m not saying I’m thankful because there is a pandemic going on, but I am grateful for the realizations that this event is giving me, that no matter how uncertain life is, we can still choose to act as humans with compassion.

 Stay safe everyone.
 Lovelots.